diamond_fulldiamonddiamond_halfdiamond_eurosearch-iconmenuchat-iconclose-iconenvelope-iconsmartphone-call-icon

 Automotive Security Assessment

 Due to rapidly increasing interconnection and digitalization in the automotive environment, the potential attack surface for current and future vehicles is also growing continuously.
 As early as 2015, security researchers demonstrated the so called Jeep-Hack of the Jeep Cherokee, which showed the serious consequences of vulnerabilities in the vehicle environment.
 Especially in vehicles, IT security risks often pose a direct threat to the health or safety of people due to the physical context.
 But also access to personal data (e.g. current position and driving behavior) or unlocking of paid services are conceivable attack scenarios.
-Therefore, IT security analyses of vehicles and their integrated control units are an indispensable step to avoid attacks with high damage potential.

 placeholder for background/traffic.jpg